How Is Math Used In Sports

-If your child’s fifth grade math homework has you feeling frustrated, you are not alone.
+How is math used in sports.
+If your child’s fifth-grade math homework has you feeling frustrated, you are not alone.

-Converting percentage to decimals: So now your child can recognize 8/10 is a greater number than 8/100 but decimals are a whole different deal.
+Converting percentage to decimals: So now your child can recognize 8/10 is a greater number than 8/100, but decimals are a whole different deal.
 Or is it?
-Same math – maybe just drop pass completion and start talking batting average.
-Here is the formula: Hits/At Bats= Batting Average … use the same numbers as we did with fractions but point out that if a baseball player hits 8 out of every 10 balls pitched that would be a batting average of .800 (and oh by the way as of this writing Miquel Cabrera leads MLB with a batting average of .338 so .800 would make your kid the greatest hitter ever and playing in the major leagues at 10 years old!
-Nevermind …. ) But take our other number/example: 8 hits/100 at bats = .080 and you are probably going to be put in charge of hydration (as in “can you grab the water bottles please?”)
-Believe me, if you have a stick-and-ball loving kid they will get ahold of this concept quickly!
+Same math – maybe drop pass completion and start talking batting average.
+Here is the formula: Hits/At Bats= Batting Average … use the same numbers as we did with fractions but point out that if a baseball player hits 8 out of every 10 balls pitched, that would be a batting average of .800 (and oh by the way as of this writing Miquel Cabrera leads MLB with a batting average of .338 so .800 would make your kid the greatest hitter ever and playing in the major leagues at 10 years old!
+Nevermind …. ) But take our other number/example: 8 hits/100 at bats = .080, and you are probably going to be put in charge of hydration (as in, “can you grab the water bottles, please?”).
+Believe me, if you have a stick-and-ball-loving kid they will get ahold of this concept quickly!

-Recognizing efficiency: In my work as a play by play announcer for television, I call nearly 50 men’s, women’s and beach volleyball matches a year.
-The most commonly-quoted stat is hitting percentage which is really all about efficiency.
-It teaches the kids to look beyond the initially obvious.
+Recognizing efficiency: In my work as a play-by-play announcer for television, I call nearly 50 men’s, women’s, and beach volleyball matches a year.
+The most commonly-quoted stat is hitting percentage, which is really all about efficiency.
+It teaches the kids to look beyond the initial obvious.
 I posed this question:

 Elyse has 22 kills

 Which one is the more successful hitter?
 Most children will select Elyse automatically, but we are talking about EFFICIENCY.
 Two important pieces of information are needed in addition to the number of kills: errors and total attempts.
 With a new look at the expanded stat line and some applied math, the answer becomes more clear.
 Here is the expanded stat line: